susan-davis/stellar-core/COMBAT.md

 ## Energy Projectors
 The basic offensive weapon mounted by most ships is the *energy projector*, similar to lasers and phasers from other science fiction settings.
 Energy

+## Depolarizers
+Quellan ships, starting with the Q6, mount the A-drive depolarizer as their main weapon.

 ## Missiles and Torpedoes